 It is quite easy to differentiate between pounds and kilos when talking in general terms.
 Both pound and kilogram are units of measurement of weight or mass.
 A pound is an imperial unit of mass or weight.
 Likewise, after the adoption of the SI system in the year 1959, the unit kilogram has been adopted as the unit of measurement of weight.

 However, when we consider the technicalities behind the terms it significantly becomes more complex and difficult to distinguish between the two units.
 A kilogram (kg) is stated to be 2.2 times heavier than a pound (represented as lbs).
 Thus, one kilo of mass is equal to 2.26lbs.
 That being said, we will look at some main differences between the pound and kilogram below.

 |Difference Between Pound and Kilogram|

-These are some of the key differences between pound and kilogram.
-To learn about other difference articles you can keep visiting BYJU’s or download our app to check out interesting content.
+These are some key differences between pounds and kilograms.
+To learn about other different articles you can keep visiting BYJU’S or download our app to check out interesting content.

 |Measurement of Mass: Mass and Weight||Difference Between Mass and Weight|